mrppd/Privacy_Umbrella/README.md

 For the sepsis dataset, the following versions were created:

-- **v1**: Generalized using Approach 1.
+- **v1**: Generalized using: binning values of some attributes.
-- **v2**: Generalized using Approach 2.
+- **v2**: Generalized using: binning values of some attributes, other than those of v1.
+- **v3**: Generalized using: suppression of rows according to some pre-selected attributes based on l-diversity metric.
-- **v4**: Generalized using Approach 4, with added noise to the original values.
+- **v4**: Generalized using: adding noise to the original data values.

-Versions v1, v2, and v3 are more suitable for testing anonymization using partitioning- and grouping-based metrics.
+Versions v1 and v2 are more suitable for testing anonymization using partitioning- and grouping-based metrics.

 ---